tianocore-docs/ATBB-Memory_Protection_in_UEFI_BIOS/memory-protection-in-SMM.md

 To set not-present bit for non-fixed DRAM region in SmmReadyToLock is a good enhancement to enforce the protection policy.
 However, it cannot cover below cases:

 1. Memory Hot Plug.
 Take a server platform as the example, A RAS server may hot plug more DRAM during OS runtime, and rely on SMM to initialize those DRAM.
 This SMM Memory Initialization module may need access the DRAM for the memory test.
 2. Memory Mapped IO (MMIO).
 Ideally, not all MMIO regions are configured to be accessible to SMM.
 Some MMIO BARs are important such as VTd or SPI controller.
+VTd BAR is important because OS need setup VTd to configuration the DMA protection.
+SPI controller BAR is important because BIOS SMM handler need access it to program the flash device.
 It should be a platform policy to configure which one should be accessible.
 The SMI handler must consider the case that the MMIO BAR might be modified by the malicious software and check if the MMIO BAR is in the valid region.

 ## Compatibility Considerations
 1. So far, we have not observed self-modified-code in SMM image or executable code in data section.
 As such, we believe the PE image protection is compatible.

 2. The protection for the SMM communication buffer may cause a #PF exception in SMM if the SMI handler does not perform the check recommended in [[SecureSmmComm][6]].

-3. Some legacy CSM drivers may need co-work with SMM module.
+3. Some legacy Compatibility Support Module CSM drivers may need co-work with SMM module.
 Then the SMM driver need access the legacy region.
 As such these memory regions should be allocated as ReservedMemory, such as BIOS data area (BDA) or extended BIOS data area (EBDA).

 ## Call for action
 In order to support SMM memory protection, the firmware need configure SMM driver to be page aligned: